 This webinar explained how wider economic benefits can be considered in the context of traditional Benefit Cost Analysis (BCA).
 The primary topic covered in this webinar was the concepts behind market access effects, background into the development of the EconWorks Market Access tools, and examples of applying market access tools to specific situations.
 The webinar also showed how results obtained from the market access tools can be integrated into traditional BCA computations.
 Participants came away with an understanding of how market access effects of transportation investments can enhance traditional Benefit Cost Analysis.

-This webinar will highlight background on wider Economic Benefits and Standard Traveler Benefits; the effectiveness of the EconWorks Wider Economic Benefits (W.E.B.) tools in evaluating projects studies for MPOs; decision-making implications for MPOs using the tools; benefits and limitations of the tools for MPOs; and future use of the tools for both agencies.
-Featured Speakers will include Grant King and Brett Piercy from Southeastern Regional Planning and Economic Development District (SRPEDD) and Richard Perrin and Cherry Xiong from T.Y.
+This webinar highlighted background on wider Economic Benefits and Standard Traveler Benefits; the effectiveness of the EconWorks Wider Economic Benefits (W.E.B.) tools in evaluating projects studies for MPOs; decision-making implications for MPOs using the tools; benefits and limitations of the tools for MPOs; and future use of the tools for both agencies.
+Featured Speakers included Grant King and Brett Piercy from Southeastern Regional Planning and Economic Development District (SRPEDD) and Richard Perrin and Cherry Xiong from T.Y.
 Lin International, consultant on Delaware Valley Regional Planning Commission's (DVRPC) EconWorks project.

-This webinar will explain how wider economic benefits associated with improved reliability and connectivity can be considered in the context of traditional Benefit Cost Analysis (BCA).
-Concepts behind reliability and connectivity effects associated with transportation infrastructure investments will be reviewed.
-Background into the development of the EconWorks reliability and connectivity tools will be discussed, and examples of applying each of these tools to specific situations will be reviewed.
-The webinar will also show how results obtained from the both the reliability and connectivity tools can be integrated into traditional BCA computations.
-Participants will come away with an understanding of how consideration of reliability and connectivity effects of transportation investments can enhance traditional Benefit Cost Analysis.
+This webinar explained how wider economic benefits associated with improved reliability and connectivity can be considered in the context of traditional Benefit Cost Analysis (BCA).
+Concepts behind reliability and connectivity effects associated with transportation infrastructure investments were reviewed.
+Background into the development of the EconWorks reliability and connectivity tools were discussed, and examples of applying each of these tools to specific situations were reviewed.
+The webinar also showed how results obtained from both the reliability and connectivity tools can be integrated into traditional BCA computations.
+Participants came away with an understanding of how consideration of reliability and connectivity effects of transportation investments can enhance traditional Benefit Cost Analysis.